Clicky

 1: Add Fuel Stabilizer

-The first thing you must do when you winterize is to add fuel stabilizer to the gas tank to keep the fuel in great shape as the ski sits.
+The first step for the winterize process is adding fuel stabilizer to the gas tank to keep the fuel in great shape as the jet ski sits.
 The fuel stabilizer bottles generally include measurements suitable for a gas tank ranging from 2.5 to 20 gallons.
+PWCs will have a 5 to 20-gallon gas tank; often, 15 to 18 are the most common.

-If you’re wondering about whether to keep the fuel tank full or nearly empty is up to you.
+If you’re wondering if the fuel tank should be full or nearly empty, it’s your pick.

-You want to add the fuel stabilizer first, ensuring it mixes well and reaches all the fuel lines, before starting the next steps.
+You’ll add the fuel stabilizer to your jet ski gas tank first; it ensures it mixes well and reaches all the fuel lines before starting the next steps.

-The second step is the most important step, it involves removing the water from the engine and exhaust system!
+The second step is an important one; it involves removing the water from the engine and exhaust system of your jet ski!

-The way you remove water from the jet ski engine is by using a marine-grade antifreeze.
-Below, I’ve listed the steps to use for flushing the engine with the antifreeze.
+The way to remove water from your engine is by using a marine-grade antifreeze.
+Below is a list of engine winterizing steps to follow when flushing with a marine antifreeze.

 2. Connect the drill pump to the flush port and get the antifreeze ready.